The Risks of Companion AI for Kids and Teens:

 Steps to take to keep kids safe

 Think of AI companion tools as another online platform that requires responsible digital behavior and general safety awareness.
-There is a lot of what you’re probably already doing that will help.
-Some of these will look familiar, but there are steps you can take that are specific to companion AI tools that will help keep kids safer.
+Some of the following precautions will look familiar to those associated with social media, but there are some steps you can take that are specific to companion AI tools.

-• Start by asking them if they have heard of or used these kinds of tools or if any of their games have new characters they can talk to in a new way.
+• Start by asking your child whether they have heard of or used these kinds of tools or if any of their games have characters they can talk to in a new way.

-• Be aware of how you are talking about AI companions.
+• Be aware of how you talk about AI companions.
 Avoid referring to tools like they are real people.
-Try to use terms like “character” or “chatbot” or even just “AI”.
+Try to use terms like “character,” “chatbot,” or just “AI.”
+When using pronouns, refer to AI companions as “it,” not “he” or “she.”
+In the way that we wouldn’t say, “I’ll ask him,” when speaking about Google, the same conceptual boundaries should apply to AI.

 • Help kids recognize that AI isn’t always right and sometimes gives inaccurate information.
-Encourage them to question the information provided, verify the answers, and think critically about the info they are getting back.
+Encourage them to question the information provided, verify the answers, and think critically about the information they are receiving.

-• Just like with other interactive technology, remind them not to share personal details or personally identifiable information.
+• As with other interactive technology, remind teens and children not to share personal details or personally identifiable information, including their name and location.

 Review Privacy Settings and Monitor Interactions

-• Check to see if there are privacy settings available on the companion AI app or site to limit what information is collected and shared.
+• Check to see if there are privacy settings available on individual companion AI apps or sites to limit what information is collected and shared.

 • Use on-device parental controls to restrict access to certain features or content. (iPhone, Android)

-• Regularly check in on your child’s conversations with AI and which tools they’re using.
+• Regularly check in on your child’s conversations with AI.
+Know which tools they’re using and how they’re using them.

 Questions to Ask (as appropriate by age)